 At this very moment you know just enough to be dangerous.
+Interchange plus pricing is not automatically the fix for your problem of high processing fees.
 I highly suggest (and I know my previous employer would agree) that you keep reading.

 - The Flawed Definition of Interchange-Plus

 - Imaginary Fees

 - Non-Receipt of Credits & Vouchers